 The foundationless frames in the top box of Hive #1 were migrated to Hive #2 a while back, so it’s a mostly conventional hive now with perhaps three or four foundationless frames left over in the bottom brood box.
 The minimized number of foundationless frames — which perhaps knocks back drone production — might have something to do with the honey super filling with honey now.
 (Pure speculation.)
 The bees in Hive #2, a hive that is about 80% foundationless, show no signs of building in their honey super yet.
 So go figure.
 Okay then, let’s move on to even more boringer details.

 I saw drones near the uncapped honey, but no drone comb.
-As some of you may know, I have a real hate-on for the drones.
-I’m happy to see their numbers dwindle and even happier not to see any new drone comb.
 The bottom box could easily contain drone comb on the foundationless frames, but I didn’t inspect it.
-I found plenty of empty worker-sized cells on the frames in the top box for the queen to lay, so there’s no danger of the new queen becoming honey bound and probably minimal risk of swarming.
+I found plenty of empty worker-sized cells on the frames in the top box for the queen to lay, so I’d say there’s little danger of the new queen becoming honey bound and probably minimal risk of swarming.
 That’s good enough for me.
 I’d be content never to tear apart the brood chamber if I could get away with it.

 I may inspect Hive #2 tomorrow.
 I’m curious to see how it’s doing.
 I didn’t requeen it like I did Hive #1, and it’s got most of the foundationless frames now.
 So it’ll be interesting to see how all that’s working out.
 I’ll take pictures if I can.

 My two nucs are coming along fine.
 One is much slower than the other, but they’re getting there.